junhua/UOL-OOP/docs/projects/midterm/improvement_suggestions.md

 ## Understanding the Grading Breakdown

-Before diving into improvements, let's understand where the points come from:
+Before diving into improvements, let's recap the rubrics:

 | Category | Points |
 |----------|--------|